R3Conclave/conclave-core-sdk/docs/docs/index.md

 # Introduction to Conclave

 Welcome to the Conclave documentation.
-The documentation is best place to start with Conclave.
-We cover what problems Conclave can solve, talk about concepts and its architecture, and how you can get started using it.
+These pages cover what problems Conclave can solve, concepts and architecture, and how you can get started using Conclave.

 ## Why Conclave?

-[Conclave](https://www.conclave.net/) solves challenges that organisations of all sizes encounter when they process sensitive data.
-This ranges from secure data sharing across multiple parties, to solutions that provide transparency into how data is processed.
-In today’s connected, cloud-first world, data owners don’t have control over their information when shared with third parties.
-How can they regain control again?
-We developed Conclave which enables users to build, deploy, and integrate privacy-first services at scale.
+Data owners lose absolute control over their information when they share it with third parties.
+[Conclave](https://www.conclave.net/) helps data owners to regain control by enabling users to build, deploy, and integrate privacy-first applications at scale.

+With Conclave, you can build:

+- Applications that safeguard data while in use.
+- Applications that provide digital evidence that no one has tampered with the data.
+- Solutions for secure multi-party data sharing.

 ## What is Conclave?

-Conclave is a software development kit for the rapid development of privacy-first applications using hardware-based trusted execution environments (TEEs), also known as [enclaves](enclaves.md).
-Conclave makes confidential computing accessible to a broad range of developers because it doesn’t require deep knowledge of the underlying hardware.
+Conclave is a software development kit for the rapid development of privacy-first applications using hardware-based Trusted Execution Environments (TEEs) known as [enclaves](enclaves.md).

-**Key features of Conclave:**
+Conclave makes [Confidential Computing](enclaves.md) using Intel® Security Guard Extension (SGX) more accessible for developers.

+### Advantages of Conclave

--	**Developer-friendly:** You don’t have to be a cryptography expert.
-A high-level, intuitive API brings the world of trusted execution to regular business developers who can write secure applications on any operating system.
+- **Developer-friendly:** You don't have to be a cryptography expert to use Conclave.
+A high-level, intuitive API helps you write secure applications on any operating system.
--	**Code in the language of your choice:** Write your host app in any language that can run on a Java Virtual Machine like Java, Kotlin or even JavaScript or Python.
+- **Code in many languages:** Write your code in Java, Kotlin, or any other JVM (Java Virtual Machine) language.
+You can also use Javascript and basic Python to write your application.
--	**Focus on business logic:** Conclave’s innovative ‘Mail’ feature takes care of the messaging and persistence, allowing you to focus on the business logic.
-All the complexities of interacting with secure enclaves are abstracted behind an intuitive API.
+- **Focus on business logic:** Interact with secure enclaves easily using an intuitive API. **Conclave Mail** takes care of the end-to-end encrypted messaging.
--	**Everything in one platform:** Conclave Core is one of the few SDKs that tightly integrates with a complementary cloud offering, providing a seamless path from development to deployment, and including features that enable workloads to migrate between cloud servers transparently.
+- **Everything in one platform:** Conclave SDK tightly integrates with a [complementary cloud offering](https://www.conclave.net/conclave-cloud/).
--	**Cloud based Key Derivation Service (KDS):** Get the benefit of stable, persistent keys regardless of which physical machine the enclave is running on, and thus also making it possible to migrate enclave state/data by maintaining SGX security guarantees without affecting the performance.
+- **Cloud-based Key Derivation Service (KDS):** Create stable applications that maintain Intel SGX security guarantees even when the enclave runs on multiple physical machines.
--	**Enhanced security, performance, and capabilities:** Conclave uses the GraalVM native image technology for incredibly tight memory usage, support for any GraalVM language and instant startup time.
+- **Enhanced security, performance, and capabilities:** Conclave uses the GraalVM native image technology for incredibly tight memory usage, support for GraalVM languages, and instant startup time.
--	**Easily deploy to Microsoft Azure:** Just upload your Java host app and run it as normal.
-No setup needed!
--	**Compatible with Corda Enterprise:** Conclave is available as stand-alone but also compatible with R3’s flagship DLT platform Corda Enterprise
+- **Quickly deploy to Microsoft Azure:** Run Conclave apps on Microsoft Azure VMs with minimal setup.
 - **Audit your enclaves remotely:** Verify the source code of the remotely running enclave.
--	**Convenient Gradle plugin:** Automat compiling, signing, and calculating the code hash of your enclave using a simple Gradle plugin.
+- **Convenient Gradle plugin:** Automate compiling, signing, and calculating the code hash of enclaves using a simple Gradle plugin.
--	**Powerful unit testing framework:** Verify the operation of your enclave and remote attestation functionality, using just JUnit.
+- **Powerful unit testing framework:** Verify remote attestation and the operation of enclaves using JUnit.

 ## Getting started